How Much Does Gasoline Actually Cost?

 They are proactively changing their retail price of gasoline in advance of their costs actually changing.

 How much is Crude trading at today?
 See NYMEX current trading value of a barrel of Crude Oil.

 A finished gallon of Gasoline (RBOB)

 Before a gallon of Gasoline makes it into your car, it has to be picked up and then transported from a Terminal.
-Picture in your mind a pipeline, big giant tanks and eighteen-wheelers filling up their 8000 gallon tanks.
+Picture in your mind the Alaskan pipeline, big giant storage tanks like you see near airports and eighteen-wheelers filling up their 8000-gallon tanks.

 When the trucking or hauling company picks up this load the product cost contains a couple of key elements:

 - Finished product cost (all of the costs thus far in the lifecycle)

 - Terminal fees (the giant storage tanks, taxes, fees, etc.)

 See NYMEX current pricing for a gallon of finished Gasoline (RBOB).

 Cost of Gallon of Gasoline when it leaves the terminal: $3.309.